kothariji/competitive-programming/README.md

 - #### [binarysearch](https://www.binarysearch.com/)

-## BENEFITS OF COMPETETOVE PROGRAMMING
+## BENEFITS OF COMPETITIVE PROGRAMMING

 The skills needed for competitive programming have long-lasting benefits to your career as a developer.
 There are numerous benefits to participating in competitive programming, including:

 Getting hired: Participating in competitive programming can make you a desirable candidate for companies.
 When you participate in large competitions like the ACM International Collegiate Programming Contest, you have a good chance of being on the radar of companies like Apple, Facebook, IBM, Google, and more.
 Tech companies track competitions and events to find potential employees.
 Large competitive programming events are extremely prestigious and difficult to succeed in, so if you do well, that is an indicator of your technical talent and abilities.
-That’s why many companies have actually sponsored programming competitions.
+That’s why many companies have sponsored programming competitions.

 Teamwork skills: When you participate in these competitions, you will often work in teams, meaning that you learn how to interact with teammates during high-pressure moments.
 This is an incredibly important skill.
 When you are working as a software engineer, you will almost always work with other individuals, meaning that companies care a lot about your communication and team skills.
 Also, most teams will have a leader.
 If you are the leader of the team, this demonstrates management skills, making you even more of a desirable candidate.
 Companies want to know that you can work effectively and comfortably with your teammates.